kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _rubbing her hands together_ So, what's our next step?
 We've got the high-level goals and principles in place, but there's still a lot of work to be done to turn this into a concrete evaluation framework.

 Bob: _nodding_ Right.
 We need to start thinking about the specific tasks, challenges, and evaluation criteria that will make up the MUTT.
+By the way, will we test if it is going to "Mop the floor with Grandma"?
+And, how did you come up with that?

+Alice: Oh, that was from my first year Latin class.
+If you translate that to Latin, you have to pick the correct form of "with" to get the proper meaning.
+Which gives me an idea, that perhaps we can use Claude's translation capability to internally check commands to see that they are unambiguous when trying to translate them to languages with very strict grammar rules.
+In those cases, it could ask for clarification as a safety check.

 Claude: _sounding determined_ I'm ready to dive in and start fleshing out the details.